meowistic/discord-token-nuker/README.md

 # Configs Usage

 To use configs, you need to have a `config.json` file in the same directory as the nuker, and it has to have the same structure as the `config.json` file in this repo.
-It is pretty self explanatory on how to use those configs, in the token field you add your bot's token (user account support coming soon!), prefix, nickname, and channel amount.
+It is pretty self explanatory on how to use those configs, in the token field you add your bot's/user's token, prefix, nickname, and channel amount.
 After this just run `nuke.py` and the config will automatically import itself!

 ## In-App Screenshots